 - 1. The sum of all Delivery Orders issued during the two-year term of the contract under a small IDQ may not exceed \$50,000.
 This maximum amount does not include payments for reimbursable expenses. - 2.
 If the Agency has had other small contracts with a particular professional, the Agency may not be able to contract with that professional using a small IDQ.
-State Law prohibits entering into a small professional services contract if the sum of all small contract fees, excluding reimbursable expenses, paid to the professional in the 24 months preceding contract negotiations exceeds \$150,000 for small contracts. - 3.
+The total value of fees paid to a single firm may not exceed \$150,000, excluding reimbursable expenses, for all small Professional contracts awarded by the Agency to the firm in a 24-month period. - 3.
 The sum of all Delivery Orders issued during the two-year term of the contract under a large IDQ may not exceed \$300,000.
 Individual Delivery Orders under these contracts may not exceed \$100,000.
 For an approved higher education institution, the sum of all Delivery Orders issued during the two-year term of the contract under a large professional services IDQ may not exceed \$500,000.
 For an approved higher education institution, individual Delivery Orders under these contracts may not exceed \$200,000. - 4.
 Agencies may not use multiple IDQs or Delivery Orders to receive professional services normally procured as full scope professional services contract, unless both: - a.
 The Agency has staff qualified to provide project management; and - b.
 The cumulative professional fees for the project do not exceed \$100,000 for large IDQs and \$50,000 for small IDQs.
 For an approved higher education institution cumulative professional fees for the project do not exceed \$200,000 for large. - 5.
 The Agency shall not issue multiple Delivery Orders to a single indefinite quantity professional for work on an individual professional services project.
 An individual professional services project, as used in this chapter, is an individual project and includes all professional services necessary for or related to an individual construction project. - 6.
 Because of the coordination and accompanying liability and risk management issues attendant to contracting with multiple designers to accomplish a project design, the Agency should not use multiple IDQs for work on an individual project.
 However, if they do, the combined fees may not exceed the single Delivery Order limit. - 7.
 The Agency may not amend a contract to extend its termination date beyond 2 years from the date of execution or above the maximum dollar limits stated above.